gr4ytips/Anavi/README.md

 ---

-## ??
-Credits
+## ğŸ‘¤ Credits

 - **Initial Code Generation**: Gemini (Google)
 - **Enhancements**: UI and feature development guided by **gr4ytips**

 ---

-## ??
-License
+## ğŸ’¼ License

 This work is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)** license.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 You are free to:
-- **Share** — copy and redistribute the material in any medium or format
+- **Share** â€” copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.
+- **Adapt** â€” remix, transform, and build upon the material for any purpose, even commercially.

 Under the following terms:
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution** â€” You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 ---

-## ??
-Liability
+## âš ï¸ Liability

-This software is provided **"as is"**, without any warranty—express or implied.
+This software is provided **"as is"**, without any warrantyâ€”express or implied.
 Use at your own risk.
 The authors and contributors shall not be held liable for any damages or losses arising from its use.

 ---

-## ??
-Warning
+## âš ï¸ Warning

 - Double-check **GPIO/I2C wiring** to avoid hardware damage.
 - Use a **stable power supply**.